richardschoen/ibmijasper/README.md

 :exclamation: If you haven't used JasperReports before, you may want to reach out for training or consulting on getting started with JasperReports on IBM i or other platforms.
 Or you may need assistance with creating report templates or integrating JasperReports with your IBM i work streams.

 # Training, Support and Consulting for IBMIJASPER and JasperReports
-If you desire assistance in setting up the IBMIJASPER library or training to create report and form templates so you can generate reports and data exports from your IBM i system with Jasper Reports, feel free to reach out about consulting assistance.
+If you desire assistance in setting up the IBMIJASPER library or training to create report and form templates so you can generate reports, forms and data exports from your IBM i system with Jasper Reports, feel free to reach out about consulting assistance.

 Web Site: https://www.mobigogo.net
 Email: richard@mobigogo.net -or- richard@richardschoen.net